ArtHitParade

 TINTIN by Hergé (1907-1983)

-To interest young readers and contribute to the pernicious goal of Wallez to bring them to fascism, Hergé imagines the incredible and burlesque adventures of a group of children.
-Tintin and Snowy appear in turn from January 1929, opening Les Aventures de Tintin, reporter du Petit Vingtième, au pays des Soviets.
+To interest young readers, Hergé imagines the incredible and burlesque adventures of a group of children.
+Tintin and his dog Milou appear in turn from January 1929, opening Les Aventures de Tintin, reporter du Petit Vingtième, au pays des Soviets.
+In real life Milou is the nickname of Hergé's girlfriend.

 Hergé follows the example of Alain Saint-Ogan who publishes since 1925 the series Zig et Puce in Le Dimanche illustré.
 The drawing must be simplistic while remaining easily identifiable by the youngest.
 It is prepared in ink with a line of constant width.
 Saint-Ogan is also the first user of speech bubbles in European comic books.